 Since 2013, the Next Generation Delegation program has provided an opportunity for promising students to engage in symposium discussions and to interact with business and policy leaders, civil society, and social entrepreneurs working on agriculture, food, and nutrition issues.

-The 2017 symposium will offer key insights on how to leverage past successes, and invigorate future efforts, amidst an evolving global landscape.
+With its focus on pathways to opportunity for the next generation, the 2018 symposium will offer key insights on how to leverage past successes, and invigorate future efforts amidst an evolving global landscape.
 This unique window of opportunity is a chance to help shape the next decade of leadership on global food security.

 Next Generation Delegates will have the opportunity to: